 QYD Bits is a “starter” version of the QYD Project™, in which local teens seek to strengthen their community’s support of youth by achieving one of the QYD Benchmarks in their community.
 Each of the benchmarks embraces the imperative of racial equity and is aligned with one or more of the Search Institute’s 40 Developmental Assets framework.
-By achieving even one of the QYD Benchmarks, the youth will have promoted increased community commitment to youth and increased readiness for QYD Community™ certification (if desired).
+By achieving even one of the QYD Benchmarks, the youth will have promoted increased community commitment to youth and increased readiness for a local QYD Steering Committee (if desired).

 The purpose of this internship is for a teen to: